 Interest Rates and Bonds

-As interest rates rise, the prices of existing bonds fall.
+As interest rates rise, the prices of existing long-term bonds fall.

 For example, if there is an existing 10-year bond issued a year ago that currently offers a 3% interest yield, and today a new bond from the same company is issued with a 4% interest yield simply because rates are higher today, then the existing bond is totally inferior to the new bond and nobody would buy it on the secondary market.
 Therefore, the pricing of that existing bond will adjust downward so that it has the same yield-to-maturity as the new bond.

 The opposite happens when interest rates decline.
-The prices of existing bonds go up.
+The prices of existing long-term bonds go up.

 This is why bonds and stocks often have an inverse correlation.
 When a recession happens, stocks crash, and the central bank reduces interest rates to try to stimulate the economy.
 And when the central bank reduces interest rates, the prices of existing bonds typically go up, while stocks are doing badly.

 However, the central bank can’t influence bond interest rates directly.
 They can only influence the overnight lending rate, which massively indirectly impacts bond interest rates over time but doesn’t directly control them.
 For example, if the yield curve flattens, then bond interest rates might not increase even as the overnight lending rate does.

 When interest rates are low, mortgages are very accessible.